-Anxiety is caused by insecurity and having lots of doubts, worry needlessly, having phobia and emotionally impatient.
+It is caused by insecurity and having lots of doubts, worry needlessly and emotionally impatient.
 Anxiety can occur in kids as well as teenagers.

 The youngster may experience anxiety to the point of hesitating or rejecting to visit college, being alone, or sleeping alone.
 Repetitive nightmares and grievances of physical signs (such as frustrations, belly aches, queasiness, or vomiting) may happen.
 Excessive anxiousness such as getting worry about occasions or achievements in studies will lead to mental problem and fears.